theobald-software/theobald-software.github.io/_includes/_content/en/bw-infocubes-and-bex-queries/bw-cube-extraction-settings.md

 **Automatic Slicing Dimension** allows the extraction of a large amount of data (millions of records) from BW.

+### Dimension on Columns

+The following setting is only available for MDX extractions.
+It appears in the extraction settings window after retrieving the metadata of an MDX extraction.<br>
+**Dimension on Columns** allows selecting another dimension/structure than the measure (key figures) dimension on the column axis.
+This swaps the measures and the selected dimension: the measures are placed on rows, the selected dimension is placed on columns.

+Note that:
+- your BEx Query must contain a dimension strucure.
+- dimension filters on columns are not applied.
+- the selected properties for the new column dimension are ignored.
+- unit columns are only supported when *key figures* is selected for the columns.
+- up to 1000 members will be loaded when confirming the extraction settings window.
+These members will be the column names.

+{: .box-tip }
+**Recommendation**: We recommend only using structures on columns.

 ### Experimental

 The following settings are only available for BICS extractions.
 They appear in the extraction settings window after retrieving the metadata of a BICS extraction.